grpc/proposal/A66-otel-stats.md

 A CallTracer is a class that is instantiated for every call.
 This class has various methods that are invoked during the lifetime of the call.
-On the client-side, the CallTracer knows about multiple attempts on the same call, and creates a `CallAttemptTracer` object for each attempt, and the `CallAttemptTracer` gets invoked during the lifetime of the attempt.
+On the client-side, the CallTracer knows about multiple attempts on the same call (due to retries or hedging), and creates a `CallAttemptTracer` object for each attempt, and the `CallAttemptTracer` gets invoked during the lifetime of the attempt.
 On the server-side, we have an equivalent `ServerCallTracer`.
 (There is no concept of an attempt on the server-side.)

 The OTel plugin will basically be a way of configuring CallTracer factories on gRPC channels and servers.